Problem-solving and analytical skills

 - "Your manager regularly leaves you in charge of a small office in his absence.
 The other staff regularly complain to you about the way he runs things, and how irritated they are by his interference in their day-to-day work - what do you do?"

 - "You work in a company that manufactures meat pies and pasties.
 Sales have been falling for several years and you are asked to come up with ideas to revive the company”

 These are most commonly asked at interviews for science, engineering and IT posts.
-They may relate to your previous relevant work experience or to a student project, or may relate to hypothetical situations as in the examples below:
+They may relate to your previous relevant work experience or to a student project, or may relate to hypothetical situations:

-- “If I were organising a national cancer screening campaign, what standards/ precautions/ feasibility/ practicality checks would I do before implementing the scheme?”
-(Medical physicist)
+- “If I were organising a national cancer screening campaign, what standards/precautions/feasibility/practicality checks would I do before implementing the scheme?”

 - Should doctors be authorised to remove organs from a dead person without obtaining consent from their relatives?